 I love cookie crusts for pies.
 However, I am not a fan of Oreo’s or even chocolate wafer cookies.
 The reason why I chose Vanilla Wafers for this chocolate cream pie is that it is a great contrast to the chocolate custard in color and flavor.
 I also think they have a more delicate sweetness.
 I know, more on cutting back the sweetness …

 Once again, I have used freeze-dried fruit in my whipped cream.
-I have made whipped cream with fresh fruit puree, like the Strawberry Whipped Coconut Cream.
-However, I gained a new appreciation for freeze-dried fruit when I made the Pineapple Mango Icebox Cake.
-While the fresh fruit puree does impart fruit flavor, it is not as strong as the freeze-dried fruit.
+Much like my blueberry whipped coconut cream.
+While fresh fruit puree does impart fruit flavor, I find it’s not as strong as freeze-dried fruit.
 Plus the benefit of not having the water in the fresh fruit alter the texture of your whipped cream.

 Chocolate and Raspberry Cream Pie